 After receiving your stamp, get a mini-bus outside.
 This will drop you off at the bus station in Tulcun.
 Here you can expect to be rushed by men trying to get you on their bus bound for Quito or whereever else you maybe going.
 They are harmless just watch your stuff and do not let them push or drag you around.
 This may sound daunting but you get used to watching men fight over you and trying to out bid each other.

-If you found this guide to Las Lajas Cathedral in Colombia useful, share it with others:
+If you found this guide about Las Lajas Cathedral in Colombia interesting or useful, let others know about it: